 Sometimes, (okay, often)… I get these grand ideas.
 An idea of something we’re going to do, and how it will be so lovely and make everyone feel all warm and fuzzy.
-Take my make-shift toddler montessori shelf, for example.
-It worked great.
+I had a makeshift Montessori Learning Shelf for my 3 year old & it worked great.
 For a couple months.
 Until the younger one could reach up and pull everything off.
 Talk about a lack of foresight.

 This is probably what they mean by “the best laid plans…”

 I’ve grown to really like Advent the past few years.
 It comes from a Latin word meaning “coming.”